A Psychical Diagnosis

 Unfortunately, there are some plot holes.
 (How did Inez just happen to know where Mario was living?)
 In addition, some parts of the final solution are very predictable and show up in similar novels from well into the previous century.

-There’s Vance’s overwrought language, too.
+Add to that Vance’s overwrought prose style.
 Here’s an example of the thick wordage a reader must slash with a machete:

 And insidiously the tranquil surface of that contentment was flawed by apprehensions of nameless danger, of peril latent, stealthy and implacable; as though the swimmer surmised some monstrous shape of evil skulking unseen in those opaque deeps — or felt herself subtly ensnared by a current whose irresistible set was altogether toward destruction.

 Remember, this is 1920.
-Granted, the spare prose of, say, Ernest Hemingway hadn’t quite arrived yet, but Vance’s countrymen Mark Twain, Frank Norris, and other writers had been battling against such florid narrative style for decades.
+Granted, the spare prose of, say, Ernest Hemingway hadn’t quite arrived yet, but Vance’s countrymen Mark Twain, Frank Norris, and other writers had been battling against such florid language for decades.

 Still, Worth the Effort